hfassold/nlp_finetuning_adafamily/README.md

 Regarding 'mini-batch trimming' (curriculum learning method), see my arxiv preprint at https://arxiv.org/abs/2110.13058

-Regarding 'AdaFamily' (a family of novel adaptive gradient methods), see my arxiv preprint which will be uploaded in the next few days.
+Regarding 'AdaFamily' (a family of novel adaptive gradient methods), see my arxiv preprint at https://arxiv.org/abs/2203.01603
+We use the AdaFamily variant with myu = 0.25